 Savitribai Phule and Jyotiba, however, were a different breed of lovers.
 Savitrbai was married to Jyotiba

-We all know R. R. Ambedkar as the towering political figure who fiercely campaigned against social discrimination.
-He not only revived Buddhism in India, but also popularised it amongst the lower castes and untouchables.
-Here is the story, in his own words,
+We all know B. R. Ambedkar as the towering political figure who fiercely campaigned against social discrimination.
+He not only revived Buddhism in India, but also popularised it amongst the lower castes and so-called ‘untouchables’.
+Here is the story, in his own

 Often likened to Frida Kahlo, Amria Sher Gil was the daughter of an aristocratic Sikh scholar and a Hungarian socialite.
 Her mixed heritage bestowed upon her striking good looks and the opportunity to straddle